BVL 5/1 Bp battery-powered backpack vacuum

 THE BENEFITS OF OUR BVL 5/1 BP PACK BATTERY-POWERED BACKPACK VACUUM AT A GLANCE:

-Why make the switch to a battery powered vacuum?
+Why switch to a battery-powered backpack vacuum?
+Or – in other words – what are the benefits?
 Here are some of the key benefits at a glance:

 Ready to operate in next to no time